ErcanKurtoglu/TensorFlow/README.md

 # TensorFlow
-Created for building projects using the TensorFlow library.
+Created for building projects using the TensorFlow framework.